Justin Turner Preview, Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- Among the qualified hitters in MLB, he ranks 17th in batting average, 29th in on-base percentage, and 35th in slugging.
+- Among the qualified hitters in MLB play, he ranks 16th in batting average, 29th in on-base percentage, and 35th in slugging.

-- In 70.4% of his 125 games this season, Turner has picked up at least one hit.
-He's also had 41 multi-hit games.
+- In 16.7% of his games this season, he has homered, and 4% of his trips to the plate.

-- Turner has an RBI in 58 of 125 games this season, with multiple RBI in 22 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Turner has driven home a run in 59 games this season (46.8%), including more than one RBI in 18.3% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.